Menu

 College of Nursing Graduate Student Scholarships

 Graduate Student Scholarships are available to SUNY Downstate Health Sciences University College of Nursing students through a grant that has been awarded by the United States Department of Health and Human Services (HHS) under the Scholarships for Disadvantaged Students (SDS) Program.
-The funds are available to full-time MS or DNP students from environmentally and/or educationally disadvantaged backgrounds, who demonstrate financial need (according to recent FAFSA application).
+The funds are available to full-time FNP or WHNP MS students, DNP students, or RN MS Midwifery students (in the School of Health Professions) from environmentally and/or educational disadvantaged backgrounds who demonstrate financial need (according to recent FAFSA application).

 Frequently Asked Questions